-4.10.11 Committees.
+4.11 Committees.
 The Board uses committees to carry out much of its work.
 The bylaws or the Board may create standing or ad hoc committees.
 Committees do not speak for the Board and do not exercise authority over the Executive Team or staff.

-4.10.1 Board Officers Committee, The Board Officers Committee consists of is a standing committee of the Board.
-The BOC consists of the moderator, vice moderators, secretary and treasurer, with the senior minister and/or ministers designated by the senior minister serving exofficio as nonvoting members. a Moderator elected by the Board, the First and Second Vice Moderators, the Secretary, the Treasurer, and the chairs of such other committees as the Board may decide. -
+4.11.1.
+Board Officers Committee.
+The Board Officers Committee consists of a Moderator elected by the Board, the First and Second Vice Moderators, the Secretary, the Treasurer, and the chairs of such other committees as the Board may decide.